ASCRS Annual Meeting—Unparalleled Education

 "ASCRS is the meeting where I learned all of the new techniques and technologies that I now utilize since finishing my training.
 The opportunity to interact with the innovators, inventors, and expert clinicians has been critical to my acquisition of these skills.”

-Doug Rhee, MD, ASCRS President
+Doug Rhee, MD, ASCRS Past President

 The ASCRS Annual Meeting is a must for any anterior segment surgeon who is looking to stay up-to-date and ahead of his/her field.
 The world-class faculty and diverse formats of education (subspecialty days, symposia, paper sessions, instruction courses, skills transfer labs, etc.) provide ample opportunity for every beginning to advanced practitioner to take back practical pearls to augment his/her clinical and surgical practice.
 The meeting also provides the ideal environment to interface with industry and engage with the latest developments in technology and to receive critical updates in practice management.
 Most importantly to me, this meeting offers the quintessential venue to network with colleagues in a planned and spontaneous fashion, which often lead to lasting and precious memories and experiences.
 The FOMO factor has kept me coming to this meeting ever since I attended my first ASCRS meeting as a senior resident.

-Terry Kim, MD, ASCRS Nominating Committee Chair
+Terry Kim, MD, ASCRS Past President

 At no other meeting can you learn from as many A-list international faculty with a focus on anterior segment surgical essentials and innovation.